Measuring the `I don't know' Problem through the Lens of Gricean Quantity: Models

-We use multiple-reference METEOR for model selection.
-We denote models trained using DailyDialog as \textsc{dd} and models trained on the entropy filtered data as \textsc{filtered}.
-We denote models trained using the \textsc{flores} hyperparameters as \textsc{base}, and the best model from the hyperparameter search for each data type (as determined by multiple-reference METEOR) is denoted as \textsc{best}.
+We denote models trained with the \textsc{flores} hyperparameters as \textsc{base}, and the best model from the hyperparameter searches for each data type (as selected by multiple-reference METEOR) as \textsc{best}.

-We report the multi-reference METEOR scores for the \textsc{base} and \textsc{best} sysems in \autoref{tab:meteor}.
-We report hyperparameters of these models and their performance on the full set of automatic metrics in \autoref{app:full}.
-For the DailyDialog data we find that hyperparameter tuning can improve multiple-reference METEOR from 12.7 (\textsc{dd-base}) to 17.8 (\textsc{dd-best}).
+We report the multi-reference METEOR scores for the \textsc{base} and \textsc{best} sysems in \autoref{tab:meteor}.\footnote{We report hyperparameters of these models and their performance on the full set of automatic metrics in \autoref{app:full}.} For the DailyDialog data we find that hyperparameter tuning can improve multiple-reference METEOR from 12.7 (\textsc{dd-base}) to 17.8 (\textsc{dd-best}).

 We perform the same hyperparameter sweep after performing entropy filtering \cite{csaky-etal-2019-improving} on the data, but we find that the best model is still \textsc{dd-best}.
-Without hyperparameter tuning, entropy filtering improves performance by $~$0.5 on multi-reference METEOR, but the improvement by hyperparameter sweeping is much larger (5.1 points).\footnote{We note that \citet{csaky-etal-2019-improving}---who proposed entropy filtering and an observed a 1 BLEU point improvement from using it (we observed a 0.3 improvement in single reference BLEU)---did not use any subwords units; they just used a total vocab size of 16k.
+Without hyperparameter tuning, entropy filtering improves performance by $\sim$0.5 on multi-reference METEOR, but the improvement by hyperparameter sweeping is much larger (5.1 points).\footnote{We note that \citet{csaky-etal-2019-improving}---who proposed entropy filtering and an observed a 1 BLEU point improvement from using it (we observed a 0.3 improvement in single reference BLEU)---did not use any subwords units; they used a total vocab size of 16k.
 Our 10 best systems all had Sentencepiece vocab sizes of 2k, 4k, or 8k, so perhaps this difference may explain the discrepancy between their results and our replication.
 We note that for the 3 metrics which we believe our evaluations are comparable---single reference Embedding Average Cosine Similarity, and single reference Vector Extrema Cosine Similarity---our baseline outperforms their results.
-We also note that the BLEU scores are not directly comparable because they report sentence BLEU, while we report corpus BLEU following \citet{gupta-etal-2019-investigating}.}
+The BLEU scores are not directly comparable because they report sentence BLEU, while we report corpus BLEU following \citet{gupta-etal-2019-investigating}.}

-While we did a very thorough sweep (including values we expected to perform poorly), there are some general takeaways: Using a subword vocabulary (of 4-8k) is a good idea.
-Label smoothing amount interacts with BPE size, but some amount of label smoothing should also be used.
+We did a very thorough sweep (including values we expected to perform poorly), which led to some general takeaways: Using a subword vocabulary (of 4-8k) is helpful.
+(2) Label smoothing interacts with subword vocabulary size, but is also helpful.